Bowdoin College Catalogue and Academic Handbook

 HISP 2204 (c) Intermediate Spanish II

-This course is designed to develop student’s language skills based on project-based activities as well as acquiring cultural understanding of the diversity in various regions of the Spanish-Speaking world.
+This course is designed to develop student’s language skills based on project-based activities and building cultural understanding of the diversity in various regions of the Spanish-Speaking world.
 The course practices specific grammar problems, written compositions and discussions on increasingly complex topics through readings, audio and short-subject films, both fiction and non-fiction.
 Three class hours per week and one weekly conversation session with assistant.
 This course prepares students for HISP 2305.

 Prerequisites: HISP 2203 or Placement in HISP 2204 or Placement in HISP 2203/2204.

-HISP 2305 (c) Advanced Spanish: Language, Culture, and Politics
+HISP 2305 (c, IP) Advanced Spanish: Language, Culture, and Politics

 This course examines the history, politics, and cultures of the Hispanic World, from the 20th century to the present.
 Key moments include the Mexican Revolution, the Spanish Civil War, the Cuban Revolution, dictatorships in Chile and Argentina, and Latinx movements in the US.
 Through the study of a wide variety of literary and cultural icons from La Malinche and Octavio Paz, Pedro Almodóvar and Carmen Laforet, to Nancy Morejón, Julio Cortazár and Luís Valdez, students will reflect on individual experiences and collective movements.
 The course provides students with advanced practice in grammar, reading, speaking, listening, writing and research in Spanish.
 (Same as: LACL 2205)